Kill Ben Lyk

 Kill Ben Lyk is a British comedy thriller film written by Jean-Christophe Establet, Oliver Maltman and Erwan Marinopoulos, produced by the latter, released 2018 before a French release on VOD in 2020.

-In London, in two days times, three people named Ben Lyk were killed.
+In London, in two days, three people named Ben Lyk were killed.
 Scotland Yard decides to reunite in an isolated house all of remaining Ben Lyk to ensure their safety.

 Plot

-In London, Ben Lyk (portrayed by Eugene Simon), a young YouTuber dreaming of fame worries: in two days time, three people who shared his name were assassinated.
+In London, Ben Lyk (portrayed by Eugene Simon), a young YouTuber dreaming of fame is worried: in two days, three people who shared his name were assassinated.
 He fears he might be the next on the list.
 After a cry for help, he is taken in by Scotland Yard and driven to an isolated house far away from the city.
 The police are investigating the serial murders and have decided to reunite all of the Ben Lyk who live in the capital to protect them while they are solving the case.
 However, this respite is short lived: it seems that the killer managed to infiltrate the place...